woods valldata

 Lack of Trustee Buy-IN

 Prize-led fundraising is regulated by the Gambling Commission and is therefore a product rooted in gambling.
-Although the risk of problem gambling through these products is minimal, trustees, and other senior leaders, may still feel that there is an inherent reputational risk behind prize-led.
-Even if they give the go-ahead to launch a programme, it may still not get the resource it requires to show its true potential.
+Although the risk of problem gambling through these products is minimal, trustees and other senior leaders may still feel that there is an inherent reputational risk behind utilising charity fundraising platforms for lotteries and raffles.
+Even if they give the go-ahead to launch a programme, it may still not get the resources it requires to show its true potential.

 Competition